garyuppal/FluidSpecialization/README.txt

-This code accompanies the paper ``Evolution of specialized microbial cooperation in dynamic fluids''
+This code accompanies the paper ``Evolution of specialized microbial cooperation in dynamic fluids.''
+Uppal, G. & Vural, D. C. Journal of Evolutionary Biology.
+(2020).

 The main file which runs the code is ``main.m''.